 - E. Contractor shall not discriminate against beneficiaries on the basis of health status or need for health care services, pursuant to 42 C.F.R.
-Section 438.6(d)(3). - F. Contractor shall not discriminate against Medi-Cal eligible individuals who require an assessment or meet medical necessity criteria for specialty mental health services on the basis of race, color, gender, gender identity, religion, marital status, national origin, age, sexual orientation, or mental or physical handicap or disability and will not use any policy or practice that has the effect of discriminating on the basis of race, color, gender, gender identity, religion, marital status, national origin, age, sexual orientation, or mental or physical handicap or disability [42 C.F.R. § 438.3(d)(4)].

-- G. Policy Prohibiting Discrimination, Harassment, and Retaliation - 1.
+Section 438.6(d)(3). - F. Contractor shall not discriminate against Medi-Cal eligible individuals who require an assessment or meet medical necessity criteria for specialty mental health services on the basis of race, color, gender, gender identity, religion, marital status, national origin, age, sexual orientation, or mental or physical handicap or disability and will not use any policy or practice that has the effect of discriminating on the basis of race, color, gender, gender identity, religion, marital status, national origin, age, sexual orientation, or mental or physical handicap or the basis of race, color, gender, gender identity, religion, marital status, national origin, age, sexual orientation, or mental or physical handicap or disability [42 C.F.R. § 438.3(d)(4)]. - G. Policy Prohibiting Discrimination, Harassment, and Retaliation - 1.
 Contractor shall adhere to the County's Policy Prohibiting Discrimination, Harassment and Retaliation (07-01).
 This policy prohibits discrimination, harassment, and retaliation by all persons involved in or related to the County's business operations.

-The County prohibits discrimination, harassment, and/or retaliation on the basis Race, National Origin, Religion.
-Color.
-Ancestry, Disability.
-Sex/Gender.
-Gender Identity/Gender Expression/Sex Stereotype/Transgender, Sexual Orientation, Age, Military and Veteran Status.
-These classes and/or categories are Covered Classes under covered this policy; more information is available at www.dfeh.ca.gov/employment.
+The County prohibits discrimination, harassment, and/or retaliation on the basis Race, Religion, Color, National Origin, Ancestry, Disability, Sex/Gender, Gender Identity/Gender Expression/Sex Stereotype/Transgender, Sexual Orientation, Age, Military and Veteran Status.
+These classes and/or categories are Covered Classes covered under this policy; more information is available at www.dfeh.ca.gov/employment.